 Here are 3 major social networking applications that you should definitely know about.
 They all offer a way for you to get involved that is easy, effective, and free.

-- Twitter is perhaps the fastest growing trend of any kind right now.
-It is particularly ideal for marketing if used correctly and consistently.
-Think of it as a giant public chat room or bulletin board that you can access on the web or a mobile device. (more on Twitter)
+- Twitter is ideal for learning and for marketing if used correctly and consistently.
+Think of it as a giant public chat room or bulletin board that you can access anytime. (more on Twitter)

 - Facebook is the largest social networking site.
 It offers easy free tools for businesses/organizations/causes to get listed on this phenomenally popular website.
 Facebook has active members of all ages including grandmothers.